 - Practitioner/academic (without an individual subscription) – $275.00 .
 The $275.00 includes an annual subscription to the print version of JOIM and full electronic access to the current and archived issues.

 - Practitioner/academic (with an active paid individual subscription) – $125.00

 Submission fees are non-refundable.

 Initial submission should be in either Word or pdf format.
 Manuscripts should be no more than 40 pages (including tables figures, references and appendixes).
-Initial response should take 30 days, at which that time the editor may reject, request a revision per the referee’s comments or accept the manuscript with minor revisions.
-Before submission, please insure the title/paper/abstract is not referenced anywhere in the internet.
+Initial response should take 30 days.
+Response from the Editor maybe rejection, request a revision per the referee’s comments or accept the manuscript with minor revisions.
+Before submission, please insure the title/paper/abstract is not referenced anywhere on the internet.
 If your manuscript is accepted, the following will be requested:

 - Practitioner’s Digest

 1-3 paragraph discussing practical significance of the paper without use of equations.
 The objective is to highlight the practical application of the manuscript.
 This would be a statement of why the subscriber should be motivated to read the manuscript.